PyO3/pyo3/guide/src/class.md

 TODO - continue

-## py::class macro
+## class macro

 Python class generation is powered by [Procedural Macros](https://doc.rust-lang.org/book/first-edition/procedural-macros.html).
-To define python custom class, rust struct needs to be annotated with `#[py::class]` attribute.
+To define python custom class, rust struct needs to be annotated with `#[class]` attribute.
-`py::class` macro accepts following parameters:
+`class` macro accepts following parameters:

 * `name=XXX` - customize class name visible to python code.
 By default struct name is used as a class name.